 - Corpse Pose — Whatever stretches you choose to do, make sure this one’s always incorporated in your routine and is the last one you do.
 It completely relaxes your mind, and helps your body generate serotonin, a natural chemical in your body that’s meant to evoke feelings of happiness and relaxation.

-The National Sleep Foundation claims that light exercise is one of the best ways to make yourself feel tired.
+The Help Guide claims that light exercise is one of the best ways to make yourself feel tired.
 We aren’t suggesting you go on a 2-mile run at 10 p.m. at night, but take a light walk around the block (as long as it’s not too late in the evening).
 Walks can be a good way to wind your mind and body down before bed, and hopefully, it’ll force some of that extra caffeine energy out of your system.

 Reading a book is an ideal way to de-stimulate the mind, reduce stress, and induce tired eyes.
-Research has shown that reading a book for only 6 minutes a night can reduce stress up to 68%, so it’s certainly worth a try when you’re trying to fall asleep at night.
+Research has shown that reading a book for only 6 minutes a night can reduce stress up to 68%, so it’s certainly worth a try when you’re attempting to fall asleep at night.
 It can also contribute to sleepy, heavy feeling eyes due to their constant left to right movement when you’re reading words on a page.